-CAFETER RIA PLAN COMPONENT SUMMARY 2 Q-1.
+CAFETER IA PLAN COMPONENT SUMMARY 2 Q-1.
 What is the purpose of the Cafeteria Plan?
 2 Q-2.
 Who can participate in the Cafeteria Plan?
 Q-3.
 How do I become a participant?
-2 Q-4.
+Q-4.
 When does my participation in the Cafeteria Plan end?
 3 Q-5.
 What are tax advantages and disadvantages of participating in the Cafeteria Plan?
-Q-6.
+3 Q-6.
 What are the election periods for entering the Cafeteria Plan?
-Q-7.
+4 Q-7.
 Under what circumstances can I change my election during the Plan Year?
 5 Q-8.
 How is my Benefit Plan Option coverage paid for under this Cafeteria Plan?
 5 Q-9.
-What happens to my participation under the Cafeteria Plan if I take a leave of absence?
-6 Q-10.
+What happens to my participation under the Cafeteria Plan if I take a leave of absence ?6 Q-10.
 How long will the Cafeteria Plan remain in effect?
-7 Q-11.
+Q-11.
 What happens if my request for a benefit under this Cafeteria Plan is denied?
-7 HEALTH CARE SPENDING ACCOUNT COMPONENT SUMMARY 8 Q-1.
+7 HEALTH (CARE SPENDING ACCOUNT COMPONENT SUMMARY 8 Q-1.
 Who can participate in the Health Care Spending Account?
 8 Q-2.
 How do I become a Participant?
 Q-3.
 What is my Health Care Spending Account?
 9 Q-4.
 When does my coverage under the Health Care Spending Account end?
-9 Q-5.
+Q-5.
 Can I ever change my Health Care Spending Account election?
-9 Q-6.
-What happens to my Health Care Spending Account if I take an approved leave of - - absence?
-10 Q-7.
-What is the maximum annual Health Care Spending Account amount that I may elect 10 0.0 under the Health Care Spending Account, and how much will it cost?
+Q-6.
+What happens to my Health Care Spending Account if I take an approved leave absence?
+Q-7.
+What is the maximum annual Health Care Spending Account amount that I may ele ect under the Health Care Spending Account, and how much will it cost?
 Q-8.
 How are Health Care Spending Account benefits paid for under this Plan?
 Q-9.
-What amounts will be available for Health Care Spending Account Reimbursement 0.10 any particular time during the Plan Year?
+What amounts will be available for Health Care Spending Account Reimbursement any particular time during the Plan Year?
 Q-10.
 How do I receive reimbursement under the Health Care Spending Account?
+11 Q-11.
 What is an "Eligible Medical Expense?"
-Q-11.
-What is an Englote Medical Expense?
-Q-12.
-Q-13.
-What if the "Eligible Medical Expenses" I incur during the Plan Year are less than the Q-13. annual amount I have elected for the Health Care Spending Account Reimbursement?
+11 Q-12.
+When must the expenses be incurred in order to receive reimbursement?
+12 Q-13.
+What if the "Eligible Medical Expenses" I incur during the Plan Year are less than the annual amount I have elected for the Health Care Spending Account Reimbursement?
 Q-14.
-What happens if a Claim for Benefits under the Health Care Spending Account Reinbursement?
-13 Q-14. denied?
-13 Q-15.
+What happens if a Claim for Benefits under the Health Care Spending Account is denied?
+Q-15.
 What happens to unclaimed Health Care Spending Account Reimbursements?
-Q-16.
+14 Q-16.
 What is continuation coverage?
 Q-17.
 Will my health information be kept confidential?
 Q-18.
 How long will the Health Care Spending Account remain in effect?
+16 DEPENDE NT CARE SPENDING ACCOUNT COMPONENT SUMMARY 18